wilsonzlin/minify-html/README.md

 ### Whitespace

-hyperbuild has advanced context-aware whitespace minification that does things such as:
+minify-html has advanced context-aware whitespace minification that does things such as:

 - Leave whitespace untouched in `pre` and `code`, which are whitespace sensitive.
 - Trim and collapse whitespace in content tags, as whitespace is collapsed anyway when rendered.